minprog/app-studio/info/10 Syllabus.md

 In class, students will read and comment on each others' answers, and difficult questions will be discussed.
 After, the printouts will be collected for marking:

-- 0 points: no clear effort or quite unreadable language
+- 0 points: less than clear effort or quite unreadable language
 - 1 point: a clear effort where answers show that you have read the text (expected level)
 - 2 points: excellent answers that show close reading and making connections between texts